DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 that represents a plorg.
 Write the function definitions for the member functions.
 Write a short program that demonstrates all the features of the Plorg class.

-??? note "Code - prototypes"
+??? note "Code - Prototypes"
     <!--codeinclude-->
     [](../exercises/chapter10/ch10_7_plorg.h)
     <!--/codeinclude-->

-??? note "Code - methods"
+??? note "Code - Methods"
     <!--codeinclude-->
     [](../exercises/chapter10/ch10_7_plorg.cpp)
     <!--/codeinclude-->